minhajul/activity-logger/README.md

 // To fetch model events
 $model->activities;

-// To fetch events caused by specific user
+// To fetch activities caused by a specific user
-$user->causedBy;
+$user->activity;
 ```

 ## Contributing